shubhamPrakashJha/Lazy-Messenger-Bot/README.md

 # Technologies used and description

-For automation we are using SELENIUM - A  PYTHON API to access all functionalities of the system WebDriver in an intuitive way.For news functionality we are using  beautiful soup library to scrap TOI news headlines Data.
-To automate the above tasks we are using selenium chrome drivers to interact our system with the fb messenger by parsing each command to make two way communication.
+For automation we are using **Selenium**- An Automation Python API to access all functionalities of the system WebDriver in an intuitive way.For news functionality we are using **Beautiful soup** library to scrap **Times of India** news headlines feeds.To automate the above tasks we are using **Selenium Chrome Drivers** to interact our system with the FB messenger by parsing each command to make two way communication between the Bot and FB Messenger.